The challenge: visiting all of Washington’s fire lookouts.

 Though I visited a few fire lookouts in 2014 I didn’t start this project in earnest until July 2017.
-I spent the next two years visiting 81 lookouts across the state.
-On July 1, 2019, I climbed the ladder to the summit of Mount Pilchuck, officially completing the journey and becoming only the 3rd person, and 1st woman, to visit all 93, a majority of which I did solo.
+I spent the next two years visiting 81 lookouts across the state, a majority of which I did solo.
+On July 1, 2019, I climbed the ladder to the summit of Mount Pilchuck, completing the journey and becoming the 3rd person, and 1st woman, to complete the peakbagger list.

 This incredible project has taken me all over Washington State and has been about so much more than simply checking off a list, it’s been about understanding and capturing an incredible piece of history and meeting some fantastic people along the way.